Thairath Online

 Share article

-Investment Guide for Children’s Day 2026: How Kids Under 7, 15, and 18 Can Save Money, Buy Funds, Stocks, and Lottery Tickets
+Investment Guide for Children’s Day 2026: How to Save and Invest for Ages 7, 15, and 18

-“Love Thailand, Care for the World” is the 2026 Children’s Day slogan, reflecting what some adults hope for Thai children.
-However, in real life, mastering financial skills is a crucial foundation for planning a better life.
+“Love Thailand, Care for the World” is the 2026 Children’s Day slogan, reflecting what some adults hope children will become.
+In reality, financial skills are a crucial foundation for planning a better life and surviving in today’s world.

-Certainly, today’s children can’t rely on just putting money in a piggy bank.
-Many wonder how their money can grow, whether through earning interest or investing to increase wealth.
+Certainly, simply putting money in a piggy bank no longer meets the needs of a changing world.
+Many wonder how their money can grow—whether through saving to earn interest or investing for higher returns.

-Thairath Money offers guidance on what saving and investment options are available for children under 12, 15, and 18 years old.
+Thairath Money offers guidance on saving and investment options available for children under 12, 15, and 18 years old.

-For those under 15 years old, most transactions require parental consent or accounts must be opened "for minors" (for example, an account named "Mr. Ruay Samer for Minor, Miss Lamsam").
+For those under 15 years old, most transactions require parental consent or accounts opened "for minors" (for example, an account named "Mr. Rich Sameroe for Minor, Miss Lam-Sam").

-Additionally, digital savings accounts are available for those aged 7 and above.
-With an ID card, some account types can be opened independently but require guardian verification via an app, such as the Young Smart eSavings from BAAC.
+Additionally, digital savings accounts are available for children aged 7 and above.
+With a national ID card, some types of accounts can be opened independently but require parental identity verification via an app, such as the Young Smart eSavings from BAAC.

-Nowadays, many banks offer accounts specifically for children.
-These often provide higher interest rates than regular savings accounts and sometimes include special gifts on Children’s Day.
-These accounts are directly in the child’s name, usually requiring parents to accompany the child to the branch for account opening, such as:
+Currently, many banks offer special savings accounts for children.
+These often provide higher interest rates than regular savings accounts and sometimes offer special Children’s Day gifts.
+Such accounts are directly in the child’s name, usually requiring parents to visit a branch with the child to open the account, for example:

-- Krungthai Bank (KTB) The Krungthai Kids Savings offers interest plus bonuses totaling double (0.50% per year) if the deposit balance exceeds the previous month’s withdrawal.
-Opening the account and depositing at least 2,000 baht between 10 Jan - 31 Mar 2026 includes a "Nong Wayu" eco-friendly piggy bank gift.
+- Krungthai Bank (KTB) Krungthai Kids Savings offers interest and bonuses totaling twice the usual rate (0.50% per year) when deposits exceed withdrawals from the previous month.
+Opening an account and depositing at least 2,000 baht between 10 Jan and 31 Mar 2026 earns a 'Vayu' eco-friendly piggy bank.

-- Government Housing Bank (GHB) The “Save” savings account offers up to 1.65% annual interest.
-Opening an account on Saturday, 10 Jan 2026 includes a free cute silicone water bottle with strap for the first 500 accounts (one per account).
+- Government Housing Bank (GHB) The "Save" savings account offers interest up to 1.65% per year.
+Opening an account on Saturday, 10 Jan 2026, grants a free water bottle with a cute silicone strap to the first 500 customers (one account per gift).

-From data collected from several banks, children aged 12 and above with SmartCard ID can usually open bank accounts and get debit cards in their own names, such as:
+Data from multiple banks show that children aged 12 and above with a SmartCard ID can usually open bank accounts and obtain debit cards in their own names, such as:

 - Kiatnakin Phatra Bank (KKP) offers the KKP SAVVY savings account (ages 12 to under 15 must open at a branch).

-- Kasikorn Bank (KBank) offers savings accounts and debit cards such as K-eSavings, K-ePocket (new), fixed deposits, CRYBABY debit card, JOURNEY debit card, etc.
+- Kasikorn Bank (KBank) offers savings accounts and debit cards like K-eSavings, the new K-ePocket, fixed deposits, and debit cards such as CRYBABY and JOURNEY.

-- Krungsri Bank (BAY) allows opening general and online savings accounts, debit cards, Krungsri Boarding Card, and mobile banking app usage.
+- Krungsri Bank (BAY) offers general and online deposit accounts, debit cards, the Krungsri Boarding Card, and Mobile Banking app access.

-For those aged 15 and above, they can open savings accounts in their own names at branches or online.
-Another advantage is they can apply for the Government Savings Retirement Fund (GSRF) in their own name, a highly valuable long-term saving method as the government contributes up to 50-100% free of charge.
-The state’s matching funds are paid out at age 60; early withdrawal yields only the principal and interest from personal contributions.
+For children aged 15 and above, they can open savings accounts in their own name both at branches and online.
+Additionally, they can apply for the National Savings Fund (NSF) in their own name, a highly valuable long-term savings plan with government matching contributions up to 50-100%.
+This is ideal for those beginning long-term financial planning.
+Government contributions are received at age 60; early withdrawal returns only the principal and interest earned.

-At what age can children buy savings lottery tickets?
+At what age can children buy government savings lottery tickets?

 1. Stock portfolios

-Brokerages require individuals to be at least 20 years old to open a trading account in their own name.
-Younger investors may need to trade through a parent’s account initially.
+Nattakrit Laotaweesap, Head of Wealth Advisory at Tisco Bank, explains that brokerage firms require investors to be 20 years or older to open a securities trading account in their own name.
+Therefore, minors may need to trade through a parent’s account if they want to try the stock market.

 2. Mutual fund accounts

-Normally, opening a mutual fund account solely in one’s own name requires being 20 years old.
-However, many banks allow accounts to be opened "in the guardian’s name for the minor," such as:
+Normally, opening a mutual fund account solely in one’s name requires being at least 20 years old.
+However, many banks allow accounts opened "in a guardian’s name for the minor," for example:

 Sources: Government Savings Bank, Tisco Bank, Krungsri Bank, Kasikorn Bank, Kiatnakin Phatra Bank, Bualuang Securities.

-Read personal finance and financial planning news with Thairath Money to achieve "Good Finance, Good Life" athttps://www.thairath.co.th/money/personal_finance
+Read personal finance news and financial planning with Thairath Money for "Better Finances, Better Life" at